skypjack/entt/docs/md/core.md

   identifiers remain stable across executions.
 Moreover, they are generated at runtime and are no longer a compile-time thing.

-  As it happens with `type_index`, also `type_hash` is a _sfinae-friendly_ class that can be specialized in order to customize its behavior globally or on a per-type or per-traits basis.
+  As it happens with `type_index`, also `type_hash` can be specialized or constrained with a concept in order to customize its behavior globally or on a per-type or per-traits basis.

 * The name associated with a given type: